The First Trimester

 This is one of the easiest parts of the adoption.
+You have done your adoption agency/attorney research and decided domestic adoption is the best route to grow your family.
 Usually there is much more excitement than stress going on as you are finally getting on with your family plan.
 Here is a list of the things that will occur during this time:

 The Home Study: The purpose of a home study is to educate and prepare the adoptive family for the process of adoption, to gather information from the adoptive parents that will assist in matching them with a child, and to evaluate the “fitness” of the adoptive family.
 This part of the process begins with a lot of paperwork (which really isn’t that bad).
 Criminal, Child Protective Services and driving record checks will be conducted.
 Documents such as birth certificates, social security cards and drivers’ licenses will be gathered.
-You will need to complete an application and write an autobiography.
-Three letters of reference from non-relatives will need to be sent to the agency as well and you must have a form completed by your physician attesting to the state of your health.
+Likely you will need to complete an application and write an autobiography and provide letters of reference from non-relatives.
+Additionally, you must have a form completed by your physician attesting to the state of your health and most likely will need to provide proof of healthy pets in the home as well.
 Don’t worry or let this paperwork cause you stress – assistance is available for any questions you may have.

 After all of the documentation is on file with the agency, the home visits will be scheduled by the agency social worker.
 This portion of the process requires that each member of the household be interviewed separately and, when a couple is applying to become adoptive parents, a joint interview is conducted.
 At least one of these meetings must take place in the home to ensure that it is a safe and appropriate setting for a child.
 During the interviews you will be covering many topics.
 Some of them will be related your own upbringing, your relationship with family members, any problems within your marriage you may have had and how you resolved them, and your feelings related to child rearing and discipline.